Azure/iot-edge-opc-publisher-v1/README.md

 [<img src="image-20201028141833399.png" style="zoom:50%;" />](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft_iot.iotedge-opc-publisher)

+Simply click the Get It Now button to log into the [Azure Portal](https://portal.azure.com) and deploy OPC Publisher.
+The following steps are required:

+1. Pick the Azure subscription to use.
+If no Azure subscription is available, one must be created.
-Simply click the Get It Now button, pick the IoT Hub (the OPC Publisher is supposed to send data to) as well as the IoT Edge device (the OPC Publisher is supposed to run on) and click Create.
+2. Pick the IoT Hub the OPC Publisher is supposed to send data to.
+If no IoT Hub is available, one must be created.
+3. Pick the IoT Edge device the OPC Publisher is supposed to run on (or enter a name for a new IoT Edge device to be created).
+4. Click Create.
+The "Set modules on Device" page for the selected IoT Edge device opens.
+5. Click on "OPCPublisher" to open the OPC Publisher's "Update IoT Edge Module" page and then select "Container Create Options".
+6. Specify additional container create options based on your usage of OPC Publisher, see next section below.

 ##### Accessing the Microsoft Container Registry Docker containers for OPC Publisher manually